Thrasherop/data_strucutres_tutorial/stacks.md

 ## What is a stack?

-A stack is a data structure that is a list of items.
+A stack is a data structure that holds individual items.
 The items are added to the stack in the order they are added, and the last item added is the first item to be removed.
 We call this a LIFO (last in, first out) data structure.

 ## Dynamic Arrays